apusnetwork/dazzleai-frontend/content/legal/privacy-policy.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at _[hi@dazzle.ai](mailto:hi@dazzle.ai) and we'll be happy to answer them!_
+Please get in touch by emailing us at _[dazzleaiapus@gmail.com](mailto:dazzleaiapus@gmail.com) and we'll be happy to answer them!_